sijadev/docker_ci/README.md

    - http://127.0.0.1:8080/ and paste the password.
    - All need plugins are already installed --> Initial plugins
  2. Configure Jenkins

-get plugins from existing container get docker ip with: docker container inspect <id>
+    - Remind you will need the docker ip for the gitlab repo -> docker container inspect <id or name>: get plugins from existing container get docker ip with: docker container inspect <id>
 Use the created user and password